fri-datascience/course_ids/docs/index.md

 These are the course notes for the Introduction to data science course of the Data Science Master's at University of Ljubljana, Faculty of computer and information science.

-The authors would like to thank the people who contributed to these notes with their reviews, comments and suggestions: Janez Demšar, Jure Demšar, Dejan Lavbič, Gregor Pirš, Marko Robnik Šikonja.
+The authors would like to thank the people who contributed to these notes with their reviews, comments and suggestions: Janez Demšar, Jure Demšar, Dejan Lavbič, Matjaž Pančur, Gregor Pirš, Marko Robnik Šikonja.